HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Experimental Results

 \subsection{Cross-dataset Evaluation}

 We conducted cross-dataset evaluations to explore the generalization ability of our model.
-Table \ref{table:cross} shows the results of cross-dataset evaluation.
+Table~\ref{table:cross} shows the results of cross-dataset evaluation.
 This table reveals the importance of using historical handwriting data for a strong general Arabic HTR model.
-While training on modern Arabic handwriting using either KHATT or MADCAT gives a high CER of 40\% on Muharaf, training on historical Muharaf data gives a lower CER of 26\% on modern Arabic handwriting.
+While training on modern Arabic handwriting using either KHATT or MADCAT gives a high CER of at least 40.7\% on historical Muharaf, training on historical Muharaf data gives a lower CER of at most 27.5\% on modern Arabic.
 Hence, this shows that our model can perform well on the historic Muharaf handwriting and generalize to in-the-wild, unseen modern handwritten Arabic.
 We also ran cross-dataset evaluations using \citet{saeed2024muharaf}'s HTR system.
 As seen in Table~\ref{table:cross}, our proposed model outperforms their approach in every evaluation except one.

-Notably, when training on Muharaf (Arabic only) and testing on KHATT, our model outperforms \citep{saeed2024muharaf} by 16.7\% at a CER of 27.5\% compared to 33\%, which further shows our model's capability to generalize better compared to other methods.
+Table~\ref{tab:combined-trainingset-vs-single-trainingset} in the Appendix reports the extra performance gains when the combined dataset is used for training.
+While training on the combined dataset allows \proposedSystemName{} to capture shared features and address significant stylistic variability, in two out of the three datasets, the CER is better when trained on a single dataset from the same source compared to the combined dataset.
+This indicates primarily higher gains from model personalization than from model generalization (through combining multiple sources) in this specific HTR application scenario.
+This could be an interesting research question to further explore in theoretical machine learning.